openkruise/website/docs/en-us/what_is_openkruise.md

 - **Advanced DaemonSet**

     An enhanced version of default DaemonSet with extra functionalities such as partition, node selector, pause and surging.

+- **AdvancedCronJob**

+    An extended CronJob controller, currently its template supports Job and BroadcastJob.